 Office: North Burns 226

-- Be prepared to evaluate new languages, and determine their suitability for practical programming projects.
+- Assess new languages as they emerge and determine their suitability for practical programming projects.

 There is no text for this course.
 Readings will be assigned from online sources.

-You may use the computers in Udvar-Hazy 151.
+You may use the computers in the Smith open computer lab.
 There will also be lab assistants in this lab.

 You can also use your own personal computer for most of the assignments, though some may require a Linux environment.
 You are on your own setting it up if you choose to use your own machine.

 This course has an accompanying website.
 You are responsible for announcements, the schedule, and other resources posted on the website.
 Grades will be managed using Canvas.

 The student is responsible for reading the material in the textbook.
 A reading schedule is provided with the class schedule on the course website.
 The student is expected to read the material before the class in which it is discussed.
 The book also includes material beyond what we will discuss in lecture, which you are encouraged to study on your own.
 Feel free to bring questions from the reading to lectures or to office hours.

 Assignments will be graded for accuracy of function and style of design.
 Programs that do not compile will receive no credit.
 It is important that you start early and get each of your assignments done before its due date.
 Many problems will take much longer to solve in a single sitting than in many shorter sessions.
 Give yourself time to think; sleep on difficult problems.
 Finish early so you can go back and refine your initial approach.